-I wanted to find out how long African Pygmy Hedgehogs live for as pets on average.
+I wanted to find out how long hedgehogs live for as pets on average.
 As well as whether I could influence the lifespan by adopting strategies to prolong their life.

 How long do hedgehogs live for?
 A hedgehogs lifespan is between 3-5 years on average when kept as pets.
 Some hedgehogs do live longer but generally at around the age of 3, diseases like cancers are common, affecting the mouth, digestive tract including the stomach.
 Other diseases like Wobbly Hedgehog Syndrome (WHS) can also limit their lifespan, as this is a degenerative neurological condition with no cure.
 In the wild, hedgehogs live for 1-3 years as they are at risk from predators.

-African Pygmy hedgehogs are prone to cancer, where sarcoma type tumors, normally appear around the mouth and face, quickly spreading around the body and causing extensive damage to their organs.
-Once the tumor starts spreading, the prognosis for the pygmy hedgehog is grave and within 2-3 months they struggle to feed themselves, stand, curl up and even keep their spines erect.
+Hedgehogs are prone to cancer, where sarcoma type tumors, normally appear around the mouth and face, quickly spreading around the body and causing extensive damage to their organs.
+Once the tumor starts spreading, the prognosis for the hedgehog is grave and within 2-3 months they struggle to feed themselves, stand, curl up and even keep their spines erect.

 Hedgehog illnesses and symptoms

 A hedgehog’s lifespan can be limited to illnesses and symptoms can include weight loss to them eating less, changes in their stools to swelling around their body especially in their face and mouth.
 Tumors and cancers are common around 3 years of age and are generally incurable.
 No one knows why these sarcoma type tumors are so common in hedgehogs.
 It could be down to genetics but further study is needed.
 Some hedgehogs have lived longer than 5 years as they have remained disease free but these hedgehogs are the exception and not the rule.